d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

-After all, we have lots of dictionary lookups, code execution, and lots of other Pythonic things taking place in what is supposed to be a high performance deep learning library.
+After all, we have lots of dictionary lookups, code execution, and lots of other Pythonic things taking place in what is supposed to be a high-performance deep learning library.
-The problems of Python's [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well known.
+The problems of Python's [global interpreter lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well known.
 In the context of deep learning, we worry that our extremely fast GPU(s) might have to wait until a puny CPU runs Python code before it gets another job to run.